 Cupsole VS Vulcanized Skate Shoes Compared

-- You often grind rails and ledges near bigger drops.
+- A wise choice if you often grind rails and ledges near drops.

-- Need extra impact support for your feet.
+- Extra impact support for your feet, or suffer from heelbruise.

 For those who are in doubt about vulcanized skate shoes, how much boardfeel do you need?
 If you do lots of flatground tricks, hit the park often, or shred the streets, vulcs would be a good choice.
 If your feet hurt when jumping bigger drops you can always consider a different insole.

-- You need little arch or heel support.
+- If there is no need for arch or heel support.

-- You mainly skate flat ground, skate parks, or street.
+- great for skate flat ground, skate parks, or street.

 |Cupsole Shoes||Vulcanized Shoes|

 – Sturdy, keep their shape longer

 – Can still offer enough board feel– Fewer injuries

 – Less board feel– Can be more expensive